-November marks one of the largest Hindu holidays – the Festival of Lights.
+Fall marks one of the largest Hindu high holidays – the Festival of Lights.

 This month Dharma Deen Alliance explores the concept of divinity as being feminine.
 We will discuss its existence in both Hindu and Muslim traditions and elaborate on its deeper meaning and metaphysical significance.
-And just as in August when Muslims fasted for Ramadan, the 8th of October marks the beginning of Navratri when Hindus fast for 9 days.
+And just as Muslims fast for Ramadan, during Navratri Hindus fast for 9 days.

 In this creation, I am one, and I am many as well, in various forms